IvannKurchenko/blog-data-quality-on-spark/blog/POST_PART_2.md

 Verification:
 > At least 80% of `TailNum` column values can be found in [Federal Aviation Agency Database](https://www.faa.gov/licenses_certificates/aircraft_certification/aircraft_registry/releasable_aircraft_download)

-Although, this sounds like another case for reference check, requirement about matching percentage blocks its usage.
+Although this sounds like another case for a reference check, the requirement on the matching percentage prevents us from using it directly.
 Hence, something more custom is needed.
-Luckily, Soda provides easy to use mechanism for [user defined checks](https://docs.soda.io/sodacl-reference/user-defined) via using custom SQL.
+Luckily, Soda provides an easy-to-use mechanism for [user-defined checks](https://docs.soda.io/sodacl-reference/user-defined) via custom SQL.
-Idea of the following check, find number of rows (flights) where aircraft `TailNum` has a value that is absent in [FAA Database](https://www.faa.gov):
-If percentage is matches is less than 80 then this is a fail and 95 is warning.
+The idea of the following check is to find the number of rows (flights) where the aircraft `TailNum` has a value that is absent in the [FAA database](https://www.faa.gov).
+If the percentage of matches is less than 80%, the check fails; if it is less than 95%, it raises a warning.
-To make troubleshooting of such issues easier we can customise collecting of invalid rows with SQL as well.
+To make troubleshooting easier, we can also customize the collection of invalid rows using SQL.
 See [Customize a failed row samples query](https://docs.soda.io/run-a-scan/failed-row-samples#customize-a-failed-row-samples-query) for more details.
-Implementation looks the following:
+Implementation looks as follows:
 ```yaml
   - tail_num_faa_registered_percent:
       name: TailNum values should be registered FAA number.